openjdk/guide/src/index.md

 :   A significant issue which has been fixed, would normally be a regression or an issue which unknowingly released in a new feature.

 [**`RN-KnownIssue`**]{#RN-KnownIssue}
-:   An issue that was not possible to fix by the time the release was GA'd.
+:   An issue that wasn't possible to fix by the time the release was GA'd.

 [**`RN-Removed`**]{#RN-Removed}
 :   Covers an API, feature, tool etc. which has been removed from the JDK.